 JAMIE BERMEL | HEAD COACH

-Ten event victories, 40 top-5 finishes, three-straight NCAA Regional appearances and an NCAA Championship appearance, over the last six seasons Kansas head coach Jamie Bermel has righted the ship of the Jayhawk men’s golf program.
-Entering his seventh season at KU, Bermel has guided the Jayhawks to eight tournament victories and 27 top-5 finishes over the last three campaigns which all resulted in NCAA berths.
+Entering his eighth season at KU, Bermel has guided the Jayhawks to nine tournament victories and 36 top-five finishes over the last four campaigns which all resulted in NCAA berths.
 In addition, during his tenure, the Jayhawks have improved over 100 places in the national rankings.